Jovan Dučić

-Jovan Dučić (Јован Дучић, [jǒʋan dûtʃitɕ]; 15 February 1872 – 7 April 1943) was a Herzegovinian Serb poet-diplomat and academic.
+Jovan Dučić (Јован Дучић, [jǒʋan dûtʃitɕ]; 15 February 1872 – 7 April 1943) was a Bosnian Serb poet-diplomat and academic.

 He is one of the most influential Serbian lyricists and modernist poets.
 Dučić published his first collection of poetry in Mostar in 1901 and his second in Belgrade in 1908.
 He also wrote often in prose, writing a number of literary essays, studies on writers, letters by poets from Switzerland, Greece and Spain and the book Blago cara Radovana for which he is most remembered when it comes to his writing.

 Dučić was also one of the founders of the Narodna Odbrana, a nationalist non-governmental organization in the Kingdom of Serbia and he was a member of the Serbian Royal Academy.

 Biography

 Early life and diplomacy

 Jovan Dučić was born on 17 February 1871 in Trebinje, at the time part of Bosnia Vilayet within the Ottoman Empire.

 In Trebinje he attended primary school.
 He moved on to a high school in Mostar and trained to become a teacher in Sombor.
 He worked as a teacher in several towns before returning to Mostar, where he founded (with writer Svetozar Ćorović and poet Aleksa Šantić) a literary magazine called Zora (Dawn).

 Dučić's openly expressed Serbian patriotism caused difficulties with the authorities – at that time Bosnia and Herzegovina was de facto incorporated into the Austro-Hungarian Empire – and he moved abroad to pursue higher studies, mostly in Geneva and Paris.
 He was awarded a law degree by the University of Geneva and, following his return from abroad, entered Serbian diplomatic service in 1907.
 Although he had previously expressed opposition to the idea of creating a Yugoslavia, he became the new country's first ambassador to Romania (in 1937).
 He had a distinguished diplomatic career in this capacity, serving in Istanbul, Sofia, Rome, Athens, Cairo, Madrid and Lisbon.
 Dučić spoke several foreign languages and wrote travelogues based on some of his diplomatic posts which were published in his work Cities and Chimeras, such as his time in Egypt where he served as the Kingdom of Serbs, Croats and Slovenes's first chargé d'affaires in that country.